Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Multilayer Graph spectrum space

 \subsection{Order-wise Spectral Analysis in M-GSP}

-In an undirected multilayer network, the representing tensor (adjacency/Laplacian) $\mathbf{F}$ is partially symmetric between orders one and three, and between orders two and four, respectively.
-Then, the representing tensor can be written with the consideration of the multilayer network structure under orthogonal CP-decomposition \cite{c28} as follows:
+In an undirected multilayer graph, the representing tensor (adjacency/Laplacian) $\mathbf{F}$ is partially symmetric between orders one and three, and between orders two and four, respectively.
+Then, the representing tensor can be written with the consideration of the multilayer graph structure under orthogonal CP-decomposition \cite{c28} as follows:

 where $\mathbf{f}_\alpha \in\mathbb{R}^M$ are orthonormal, $\mathbf{e}_i\in\mathbb{R}^N$ are orthonormal and $\tilde{\mathbf{V}}_{\alpha i}=\mathbf{f}_{\alpha}\circ \mathbf{e}_i\in\mathbb{R}^{M\times N}$.